Sweats/Damned/Damned PTB changelog.md

 **BUGFIXES**

-☆ Bodom Hotel ☆
+:star: Bodom Hotel :star:
 - Fixed 1 Key Sequence that made the Map unsolvable unless you had people spawn on the other side of the map

-☆ Rose Crimson Hotel ☆
+:star: Rose Crimson Hotel :star:
 - Unstuck the little cupboard door in the Spawn Room.
 Also fixes a Key Sequence that was previously unsolvable
 - Fixed a single door leading out of the spawn room due to the possibility of it becoming stuck

-☆ Hund Hills Community Center ☆
+:star: Hund Hills Community Center :star:
 - Adjusted boxes in outdoor area on the Y axis to properly be seated on the ground
 - Adjusted various boxes and picnic tables on the X axis so that players can properly fit through them
 - Adjusted various chairs and tables in the bar on the X axis so that players can properly fit through them